mishushakov/dialogflow-web/README.md

 - Custom inputs and elements using custom payload
 - More animations and visual feedback
 - Widget mode, where you can add this app as an popup for your website (**WIP**)
+- Support for Dialogflow API v2 & Entreprise Edition (Will be in a separate branch)

 # Get started